abulka/abulka.github.io/content/blog/plain-text-diagrams.md

 ## Tools

-If you save your PT Diagrams in a file with a `.ptd` or `.pt-diagram` extension, you can use the [PT Diagram Viewer](https://github.com/abulka/vscode-pt-diagrams) Visual Studio Code extension to view and edit them.
+If you save your PT Diagrams in a file with a `.ptd` or `.pt-diagram` filename, you can use the [Plain Text Diagram Language Extension](https://marketplace.visualstudio.com/items?itemName=wware.plain-text-diagrams) for Visual Studio Code.
 Nice syntax highlighting and folding.

 ## Generating PT Diagrams